Fens of Eastern England: A Landscape Rich in Wildlife

 If you garden alongside animals, read our post on pet-friendly gardens.
 Avoid fresh compost near pets (some composts like cocoa, pine or rubber are unsafe).

-Cambridge Organic is England’s oldest organic veg box scheme, and hails from these parts.
-Nearly all produce is sourced from Cambridgeshire or East Anglia.
-Apart from bananas (they have to arrive by ship from abroad!)
+Cambridge Organic is England’s oldest organic veg box scheme.
+Nearly all its produce is from Cambridgeshire or East Anglia (apart from bananas, they have to arrive by ship, from abroad!)

 Marine Creatures in Freshwater Habitats